prisma/prisma/packages/adapter-neon/README.md

 // Use Prisma Client as normal
 ```

-Now your code has built-in benefits of the Neon serverless driver, such as WebSocket connections and [message pipelining](https://neon.tech/blog/quicker-serverless-postgres), while Prisma covers connection creation and destruction, error handling, and type safety.
-If you have any feedback about our Neon Serverless Driver support, please leave a comment on our [dedicated GitHub issue](https://github.com/prisma/prisma/discussions/21346) and we'll use it as we continue development.
+Your Prisma Client will now take advantage of the Neon serverless driver.
+The Neon serverless driver comes with benefits such as WebSocket connections and [message pipelining](https://neon.tech/blog/quicker-serverless-postgres), while Prisma covers connection creation and destruction, error handling, and type safety.

+## Feedback

+We encourage you to create an issue if you find something missing or run into a bug.

+If you have any feedback, leave a comment in [this GitHub discussion](https://github.com/prisma/prisma/discussions/21346).